We have several ongoing events open to the public at Kailash Ecovillage.

 Every Saturday afternoon, Food Not Bombs PDX prepares a community meal in the Community Room.
 Dinner is served 4:30pm at Laurelhurst Park.
 FNB strives for organic and locally grown produce as much as possible.
 In addition to the meal, much produce and prepared foods like tofu, greens, and baked goods are given to participants.

-Update April 2020: the public tours and some other public events have been cancelled during the Covid-19 pandemic.
-In lieu of public tours, we have a 32 minute virtual tour.
-We hope to resume public events later in 2021, perhaps by Summer:
+Starting in April 2020 the public tours and some other public events were cancelled during the Covid-19 pandemic.
+In lieu of public tours, we created a 32 minute virtual tour.
+However, as the pandemic has started winding down, we have been able to restart some events:

-an every other weekend compost work party at our Compost Courtyard.
-We mostly serve our residents, but neighbors are welcome to bring all their kitchen (no bones) and garden chopped compostables they have for batch composting in our large bins.
-We alternate Saturday and Sunday mornings at 10am.
+an every other Saturday compost work party at our Compost Courtyard.
+We mostly serve our residents, but neighbors are welcome to bring all their kitchen compostables (no bones) and garden chopped compostables for batch composting in our large bins.
 Be sure to arrive at 10am sharp because our efficient system can wrap up the processing in as few as ten minutes!
-We typically process between 20 to 40 5-gallon buckets of kitchen scraps and an sometimes an even larger amount of garden refuse, the amount depending on the season.
+We typically process between 20 to 40 5-gallon buckets of kitchen scraps and a sometimes even larger amount of garden refuse, the amount depending on the season.

 Our Group Gardens program hosts periodic garden work parties for GG participants.
 You must sign up to participate in this program.